About Us

 Secretariat

-It is composed of multilingual bar-admitted lawyers specialized in arbitration, mediation and international dispute resolution:
+Exercising its functions with complete autonomy, independence and impartiality, the Secretariat is composed of multilingual bar-admitted lawyers specialized in arbitration, mediation and international dispute resolution:

 Scientific Board